Nkosinathi-Bonga-James-Mncube/Linkedin_post_automation/README.md

 each_repo = df.loc[df['Created_at'].dt.month==x.month].values
 ```
 - Afterwards all infomation(Personal message,Current months repos etc.) is written into `report.txt` to be used by `send_email()`
-to be sent in email to myself.
+to send an email to myself.

 <img height=400 width=800 src=https://user-images.githubusercontent.com/50704452/104768706-c2269d00-5776-11eb-8bb9-a4481be5e06c.png>